jissjames322/Beginner-Level-Machines/Kioprtix/README.md

 **And we'll get a shell!**

-Learned so many things doing this.yeah even though it's an easy machine i felt kind of diffcult trying to do it by myself so i did pause and saw how heath is doing in his videos and also some other peoples writeups helped me to get more knowledge about what is
+Learned so many things doing this.yeah even though it's an easy machine i felt kind of diffcult trying to do it by myself so i did pause and saw how heath is doing in his videos and also some other peoples writeups helped me to get more knowledge about what all the thing's im doing

-I didn't take screen shots while doing this thing .I'll be putting screenshots for other machines📷
+I didn't take screen shots while doing this thing .

+I'll be putting screenshots for other machines📷

 **Have fun guys! and yeah i like coffee too ☕**